Contact Us:

 "

 The documentary Chopin.
 Caribbean Key (Antyle Chopina in Polish) explores Frédéric Chopin’s rich legacy through the lens of the local music in Curaçao.
 As his music reached the Caribbean island, it inspired the creation of “Caribbean Mazurka.”
-The documentary features classical, jazz, and ethnic interpretations of Chopin’s music and interviews highlighting his significance in the local culture.
+The documentary features classical, jazz, and ethnic interpretations of Chopin’s music and interviews, highlighting his significance in the local culture.
 Directed by Agnieszka Lipiec-Wróblewska, the documentary was nominated in the category of television performing arts and shown at the Prix Italia 2021 festival in Milan, Italy.
 It premiered in Curaçao in June 2021." --UW-Madison, Department of Slavic Languages.

 The University of Wisconsin-Oshkosh, Steinhilber Art Gallery in the Reeve Union

-Your society hosted the Wisconsin premier of a 31 panel exhibit of the World War II Auschwitz Death Camp in Oswiecim, Poland.
 The panels were produced by the Auschwitz-Birkenau Memorial Museum in Oswiecim.
-The panels showed the evolution of Nazi policy and war that led to over 1.1 million people being murdered at this camp.
+The panels show the evolution of Nazi policy and war that led to over 1.1 million people being murdered at this camp.
 This exhibit was accompanied by several discussions about Auschwitz and the Holocaust by scholars from around the region.
-This exhibit was sponsored by the Polish Heritage Society of Northeastern Wisconsin and UW-Oshkosh, and was supported by additional funding from the Polish American Congress - Wisconsin .
+This exhibit was sponsored by the Polish Heritage Society of Northeastern Wisconsin and

-Looking for opportunities to benefit the
+Looking for other opportunities to benefit the

 Polish Heritage Society of Northeastern Wisconsin?